-- 2 packed cups shredded or grated potatoes (I used Yukon gold potatoes.
+- 2 packed cups potatoes (shredded or grated.
+I used Yukon gold potatoes.
 Russet are fine too)

 - 1 1/2 packed cups sauerkraut (Make sure you drain out any liquid)

-- 2 tbsp chopped fresh rosemary and oregano (You can use another herb of your choice.
+- 2 tbsp chopped rosemary or oregano (You can use another herb of your choice.
 Thyme would be great here, or sage)